Prof. Raoul Couture

 I am a full professor in the Department of chemistry at Université Laval in Québec, Canada.

-Prior to joining Université Laval, I was section head at the Norwegian Institute for Water Resaerch (NIVA) and Reseach Associate Professor at the University of Waterloo.
-My current research, funded by NSERC, FRQNT, French polar institute (IPEV) and various governmental and municipal partners focuses on biogeochemical limnology and on the fate and transport of chemical elements in aquatic environments.
+Prior to joining Université Laval, I was section head at the Norwegian Institute for Water Research (NIVA) and Research Associate Professor at the University of Waterloo.

 I am deputy director of the Takuvik International Research Lab and member of the editorial board of Limnology and Oceanography (L&O).